 Click here for website.

-The Museum of Edinburgh
+Delve into the History of the city at The Museum of Edinburgh

 Located right on the Royal Mile, this fascinating little museum is a must see.
 The 16th century building is well worth exploring itself, with its ancient creaking floor boards, low ceilings and network of narrow passage ways.
 It’s packed full of information on local history and legends, with something to interest everyone.